Postal Inspectors

 • USPIS Drug Policy

-• Used, ingested, or possessed marijuana, including for medical purposes, within the three (3) years preceding the date of the application for employment.
-The various forms of marijuana include cannabis, hashish, hash oil, and tetrahydrocannabinol (THC), in both synthetic and natural forms.
+• Used, ingested, or possessed marijuana, within the one (1) year preceding the date of the application for employment, and throughout the application process.
+The various forms of marijuana include cannabis, hashish, hash oil, and tetrahydrocannabinol (THC), in both synthetic and natural forms

-• Used, ingested, or possessed any illegal drug or controlled substance, other than marijuana, or misused legal drugs or controlled substances, within the seven (7) years preceding the date of the application for employment (including misuse of prescription and nonprescription drugs).
+• Used, ingested, or possessed any illegal drug or controlled substance, other than marijuana, or misused legal drugs or controlled substances, within the seven (7) years preceding the date of the application for employment (including misuse of prescription and nonprescription drugs), and throughout the application process.

-• Ever been involved in the illegal sale, manufacture, cultivation, trafficking, or production of a drug or controlled substance (including marijuana).
+• Ever been involved in the illegal sale, manufacture, cultivation, trafficking, or production of a drug or controlled substance.
+The illegal sale, manufacture, cultivation, trafficking, or production of marijuana does not include acts which were legal under a state law at the time of commission.

 Drug Policy PDF